jayrparro/jayrparro.github.com/source/about/index.markdown

 ---
 ###About this blog

 This blog is built and published with [Octopress](http://octopress.org/).
 Every article is crafted in [Markdown](http://daringfireball.net/projects/markdown/) and its currently (temporarily) hosted in [GitHub](github.com).
+This blog is to share my knowledge, ideas, rants in tech space and in life.
 All views expressed on this blog are my own and don't reflect the views of my employer.